ChefData/multinational-retail-data-centralisation49/README.md

 1. The first goal is to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
 2. The second goal is to query the database to get up-to-date metrics for the business.

-This project includes a set of Python scripts and classes for processing and cleaning various types of data, including user data, card data, store data, product data, order data, and date data.
-Each data type has a corresponding class in the codebase, and static methods within these classes handle specific cleaning and preprocessing tasks.
+This project includes a set of Python scripts and classes for processing and cleaning various types of data.

-Data has been stored in different sources, including:
+Data has been stored in five different sources, including:

 - The users' historical data is stored in an AWS RDS database in the cloud.
 - The users' card details are stored in a PDF document in an AWS S3 bucket.
 - The store data can be retrieved through the use of an API.
 - The information for each product the company sells is stored in CSV format in an S3 bucket on AWS.
 - This table, which acts as the single source of truth for all orders the company has made in the past, is stored in a database on AWS RDS.
-- The final data source is a JSON file containing the details of when each sale happened and related attributes.
+- The final data source is a series of JSON objects containing the details of when each sale happened and related attributes.

 ### What the project does

-A certificate is issued for demonstrating proficiency in techniques related to data handling, including SQL, database management, data manipulation, and data retrieval using APIs.
+In this project, the following actions will take place:

+1. How to connect and extract data from multiple sources e.g. a csv file, a PDF, an S3 Bucket, an API, and a json file.
+2. How to clean data effectively by considering NULL values, duplicates, valid data types, incorrectly typed values, wrong information, and formatting.
+3. How to organise code effectively into suitable classes to connect, extract, and clean data.
+4. How to query the data using pgAdmin 4 to cast data types, manipulate the tables, and set primary and foreign keys.
+5. How to query the data using pgAdmin 4 to generate insights such as:
+   - Which locations have the most stores?
+   - Which month produced the largest number of sales?
+   - How many sales are coming from online?
+   - What percentage of sales come through each type of store?

 ### Aim of the project

+This project has been designed to demonstrate proficiency in techniques related to data handling, including SQL, database management, data manipulation, and data retrieval using APIs.

-This project aims to test my knowledge of the Python programming language, the SQL programming language, git and GitHub, the command interface, cloud computing, and web APIs.
+This project aims to test knowledge of the Python programming language, the SQL programming language, git and GitHub, the command interface, cloud computing, and web APIs.
-The project is designed to challenge me to refactor and optimise the code while documenting my experience.

 ### Lessons learned